Parent Resources

 The SCDE is committed to making its electronic documents accessible for parents/guardians and other individuals with disabilities, and for parents/guardians whose native language is not English.
 All documents posted on this website are compliant with the requirements of Section 508 of the Rehabilitation Act (29 U.S.C. § 794 (d)), as amended.

 Assessment brochures and resource documents are available for parents or guardians in alternate formats, such as large print, Braille, languages other than English, and oral translation.
-Alternate formats can be requested using the form linked below or from your child’s school.
+Alternate formats can be requested from your child’s school or by completing the Parent Resources Alternate Request Form.
+If you have any questions about resource document alternate format requests, please contact ResourceRequests@ed.sc.gov.

 For SC READY test administrations, SCDE has translated the Assessment Brochures for Students and Parents and the Sample Individual Student Report Template into the following languages: Arabic, Brazilian Portuguese, English, Gujarati, Spanish, Simplified Chinese, Russian, Tamil, Telugu, Ukrainian, and Vietnamese.